farizrahman4u/qlearning4k/README.md

 ***__init__***

 * `model` : Keras model.
-Should be shape compatible wit the game and compiled.
+Should be shape compatible with the game and compiled.

 * `memory_size` : Size of your agents memory.
 Set to -1 for infinite memory